List of maglev train proposals: Germany

 Berlin – Hamburg: A 292 km Transrapid line linking Berlin to Hamburg.
 It was cancelled due to lack of funds, and the existing conventional railway line was upgraded for 230 km/h operation by ICE trainsets instead.

+Ruhr region: A 79 km Transrapid line called “Metrorapid” (based on “METROpolitan” and “TransRAPID”) was supposed to link Düsseldorf with Dortmund via Duisburg, Essen and Bochum in 37 minutes.
+The project was cancelled in 2003 for financial reasons.

+Berlin: A five to seven kilometre long line has been proposed in November 2023 by the Wegner senate.
+The Transport System Bögl is supposed to be used on the track in the city centre.

+Nuremberg: A four kilometre long Line has been proposed by the Bavarian Minister-President Markus Söder to connect the University of Erlangen-Nuremberg with the Nuremberg Fairground and a hospital by As in Berlin, the Transport System Bögl is supposed to be used.

 Switzerland

 SwissRapide: The SwissRapide AG in co-operation with the SwissRapide Consortium are developing and promoting an above-ground maglev monorail system, based on the Transrapid technology.
-The first projects planned are the lines Berne – Zurich, Lausanne – Geneva as well as Zurich – Winterthur.
+The first projects planned are the lines Bern – Zürich, Lausanne – Geneva as well as Zürich – Winterthur.

 Swissmetro: Swissmetro has previously had the vision of constructing an underground maglev rail system.
 As with SwissRapide, Swissmetro envisioned connecting the major cities in Switzerland with one another.
 In 2011, Swissmetro AG was dissolved and the intellectual property rights from the organisation were passed onto the EPFL in Lausanne.